Frank D'Angelo: Business career

+Food and beverage interests

+D'Angelo brands

 D'Angelo is founder and president of D'Angelo Brands, Inc., which produces and markets beverages and some canned food items in Canada.
 It started in 1986 by selling apple juice door-to-door, and the company quickly grew to success with the financial backing of Canadian politician Al Palladini.
 His company filed for credit protection in late 2007.
 On February 16, 2008, a numbered company owned by D'Angelo's family bought back D'Angelo Brands.
 Cheetah Power Surge is an energy drink produced by D'Angelo Brands.
+In one commercial, he interviewed Ben Johnson in a pretend talk show titled 'Being Frank', which would later become the title of his actual talk show.

+Steelback

 In September 2002, he started and was the CEO of Steelback Brewery.
 Steelback commercials from 2002 to 2007 always starred Frank D'Angelo and presented him as a known celebrity (although he was relatively unknown) and the face of Steelback.
 He has said that "I am the Brand".
 Steelback invested around $15M per year on advertising.
 The ads were often shown in high-cost slots during Hockey Night In Canada broadcasts.
 Hockey related spots starred him and hockey celebrities such as Shayne Corson, Darcy Tucker and Phil Esposito.
-In one commercial, he interviewed Ben Johnson in a pretend talk show titled 'Being Frank'.
 He was replaced after the company's financial problems in late 2007.
 By 2010, the Steelback Brewery was closed.

+D'Angelo was criticized for his running of Steelback after reportedly racking up more than $120 million in debt, largely for advertising campaigns featuring himself with sports celebrities, before filing for bankruptcy protection from Steelback's list of more than 400 creditors, including Bernard Sherman's Apotex, Mike Cecere's advertising and marketing firms, the Toronto Argos, the Ottawa 67's, bars, small market teams and sports clubs and a few charities.
+When Steelback went into receivership, D'Angelo had continued to spend $15 million per year on advertising despite only taking in revenues of $3 million per year.
+He owed more than $100 million, plus another $20 million plus, to Barry Sherman's Wasanda Enterprises alone.

+Canadian Business magazine described the Steelback operation as "a mistake from start to finish" not only due to mismanagement on the marketing front but poor packaging choices and the inconsistent quality of its beers.

+Restaurateur

+D'Angelo owned the Forget About It Supper Club restaurant on King Street in Toronto.
+He taped his talk show, The Being Frank Show with Frank D'Angelo in its basement, which he had turned into a studio, for five seasons before moving to his InYourEar Studios in Mississauga for another eight seasons.
+The restaurant has since closed.
+D'Angelo had owned it for 17 years.